FOSDEM/website/README.md

 ### Ruby version

-Ruby must be pinned at 2.1.5 because of the following requirements:
+Ruby must be pinned at 2.1.5 because bumping the Ruby version affects the schedule ical & xcal feed output.

-- The `json` dependency (v1.8.3) as of 2017-02-06) is not compatible with Ruby >= 2.4.0.
-ActiveSupport needs to be updated so its `json` dependency is bumped to >= 1.8.6 to gain support for Ruby 2.4 and greater.
-- The `psych` gem fails on Ruby > 2.1.5.
-- `prawn-2.0.3 requires ruby version >= 2.0.0, which is incompatible with the current version, ruby 1.9.3p551`

 ### ImageMagick version

-`rmagick` v2.15.4 is not compatible with ImageMagick 7 and newer.
-Tested with ImageMagick 6.9.9-34 on OSX.
+`rmagick` v2.16 is not compatible with ImageMagick 7 and newer.
+See [this issue](https://github.com/rmagick/rmagick/issues/267) (still open as of 2018-02-10).

 ## Getting set up on OSX